Dissolution of the Soviet Union: Caucasus

 During the first week of January 1990, in the Azerbaijani exclave of Nakhchivan, the Popular Front led crowds in the storming and destruction of the frontier fences and watchtowers along the border with Iran, and thousands of Soviet Azerbaijanis crossed the border to meet their ethnic cousins in Iranian Azerbaijan.
-It was the first time the Soviet Union had lost control of an external border outside of wartime.

 Ethnic tensions had escalated between the Armenians and Azerbaijanis in spring and summer 1988.
 On 9 January 1990, after the Armenian parliament voted to include Nagorno-Karabakh within its budget, renewed fighting broke out, hostages were taken, and four Soviet soldiers were killed.
 On 11 January, Popular Front radicals stormed party buildings and effectively overthrew the communist powers in the southern town of Lenkoran.
 Gorbachev resolved to regain control of Azerbaijan; the events that ensued are known as "Black January".
 Late on 19 January 1990, after blowing up the central television station and cutting the phone and radio lines, 26,000 Soviet troops entered the Azerbaijani capital Baku, smashing barricades, attacking protesters, and firing into crowds.
 On that night and during subsequent confrontations (which lasted until February), more than 130 people died.
 Most of these were civilians.
 More than 700 civilians were wounded, hundreds were detained, but only a few were actually tried for alleged criminal offenses.

 Civil liberties suffered.
 Soviet Defence Minister Dmitry Yazov stated that the use of force in Baku was intended to prevent the de facto takeover of the Azerbaijani government by the non-communist opposition, to prevent their victory in upcoming free elections (scheduled for March 1990), to destroy them as a political force, and to ensure that the Communist government remained in power.